Investigation continues into Portsmouth house explosion

 Emergency services were called to Nelson Avenue before 14:00 BST on Friday.

-A man and a woman were taken to hospital suffering from burns.
+A man and a woman were taken to hospital in Southampton for treatment to burns.

 The fire was later extinguished but some neighbouring residents had to spent the night away from their homes over concerns about structural damage.